TGAC/COPO-documentation/profile/standalone/standalone-profile-walkthrough.rst

 * Component instances defined within a profile will only be visible within that profile [#f1]_.

-* To access a component within a profile, click the component button displayed within the profile box after the
+* To access a component within a profile, click the component button displayed within the popup after the
-  |profile-components-button| profile **Components** button was clicked (see the screenshot above).
+  |profile-components-button| button was clicked (see the screenshot above).

-* The number beside each component button represents the number of items or instances of the component added or created.

 .. raw:: html